OpenCobolIDE/OpenCobolIDE/README.rst

 pyqode, I thought it would be nice to use it to make a simple cobol editor for GNU/Linux.

-I've only learnt COBOL 74 and the IDE has been thought with this standard in mind.
-I have personally no plan on working with cobol at the moment nor to learn a new standard but if you found a missing feature, feel free to open a feature request.
+I've only learnt COBOL 74 and the IDE has been designed with this standard in mind.
+I don't plan to work with cobol at the moment nor to learn a new standard but if you found a missing feature, feel free to open a feature request.
 I'm always looking forward to make OpenCobolIDE better for the experts.